Ventolin (EP)

-"Ventolin" is a 1995 EP by Aphex Twin, the alias of Richard D. James.
+"Ventolin" is a 1995 EP by the electronic music artist and producer Aphex Twin.
 It is noted for its harsh, abrasive sound.
-James recorded numerous versions of the piece under his Aphex Twin alias.
+James recorded numerous versions of the piece.
+The record entered the Dance Singles Chart at number 15 in April 1995.

 The piece is named after a trade name for the drug salbutamol, which is prescribed for the treatment of asthma.
-A reported side effect of this drug is tinnitus, a high pitched ringing in the ears.
+A reported side effect of this drug is tinnitus, a high-pitched ringing in the ears.
 James utilised this effect in "Ventolin", incorporating a piercing high-pitched ringing sound throughout the track.
 The music also incorporates heavily distorted techno beats.
 The resulting effect has been cited as "one of the harshest singles ever recorded".

 The song is sampled by the Vancouver industrial band Front Line Assembly in the song "Retribution" on their 1999 album Implode.

 Album/video version

 The first recording of "Ventolin" (the "video version") appeared on a music video produced to accompany the track.
 The video consists of a woman being trapped in an elevator with other industrial images interspersed.
 The "video version" of the track was released a month later on the 1995 Aphex Twin album ...I Care Because You Do.